 Ativan Alternative Names and Slang

-Discontinuing/Quitting Ativan (lorazepam)
+Strategies to Quit Ativan (lorazepam)

 As mentioned earlier, benzodiazepines should be prescribed for 2-4 weeks maximum, but long-term use is still prevalent.
 Long-term use of benzodiazepines may require inpatient treatment for withdrawal.
 When the time comes to begin the detox process, a clinic or setting that can provide close and careful medical monitoring is recommended.

 Lorazepam or Ativan discontinuation may manifest a certain complication; due to the drug’s short half-life.
 This means a person can go into withdrawal quite rapidly.
 A pragmatic approach might be to spread the dosing out so that it is being administered three or four times over a day, to limit withdrawal effects between dosing.
-Then, using a stair-step down dosing strategy, attempting to maintain a somewhat consistent level.
+Then, using a stair-step-down dosing strategy, attempting to maintain a somewhat consistent level.
 An example of this approach you can discuss with your prescriber might be:

-Then, drop each of the dosings to .125mg, one step at a time.
+Once stabilized, continue to drop each of the dosings to .125mg, one step at a time.

 Over the course of four reductions, the person would be at .5mg total daily.

-Then consider dropping the mid-day dose.
+Once stabilized, then consider dropping the mid-day dose.

 In some cases, temporary bridge drugs like Trileptal or Gabapentin may be used to soften the Ativan discontinuation process.

-These are all options to discuss with your treating physician.
+These suggestions are all options to discuss with your treating physician.
 This is not intended to represent what you should do in your case, but merely talking points for your doctor and you to discuss.
-Each person’s situation is highly specific to them and truly needs the guidance of an experienced and trusted medical professional to determine the correct strategy.
+Each person’s situation is highly specific to them and truly requires the guidance of an experienced and trusted medical professional to determine the correct strategy.

-Ativan addiction may be challenging for your entire family.
+These problems may be challenging for your entire family.
 Consider residential treatment for Ativan withdrawal, as it may significantly ease what you and your family may go through during this difficult time.